weilinfox/weilinfox/README.md

 - ⚡ Fun fact: ...
 -->

-👯 Current a stuff of ISCAS PLCT Lab
+👯 Current a staff of ISCAS PLCT Lab

 ✨ Love archlinux and debian, and try to use gentoo linux